bagder/daniel.haxx.se/about.md

 contributions to the community".

-Since Microsoft is involved in a lot of network and Open Source related things these days, I hoped that some of the MVP program would then overlap with my interests in those particular areas.
+Since Microsoft is involved in a lot of network and Open Source related things these days, I hoped that some of the MVP programs would then overlap with my interests in those particular areas.
 It turned out to be a wrong assumption.
 I found the MVP program to be mostly about Microsoft non-stop bragging and pushing for nothing but Microsoft proprietary technologies and as I had zero